ddimaria/wmcp/wmcp-361/README.md

 The **Gordon Growth Model** estimates the value of a stock using the expected dividend, the discount rate, and the expected rate of dividend growth.

-> Value of a Stock = (next annual divident payment) / (required return from CAPM - constant growth rate of the dividend)
+> Value of a Stock = (next annual dividend payment) / (required return from CAPM - constant growth rate of the dividend)

 Ford pays $.60 per share per year in dividends, has a beta of 1.36, the current risk-free rate is 2%, the market-risk premium is 4%, and investors expect **no growth** in future dividends.